lehidalgo/mastering-llms/README.md

 ## Deep Learning for NLP

-Once you have a good grasp of NLP basics, the next step is to learn about deep learning for NLP.
-Here are some resources to help you:
+Once you have a solid understanding of NLP basics, the next step is to learn about deep learning for NLP.
+Here are some resources to assist you:

 1. [Deep Learning Specialization](https://www.coursera.org/specializations/deep-learning): This specialization by Andrew Ng on Coursera will help you understand the capabilities, challenges, and consequences of deep learning and prepare you to participate in the development of leading-edge AI technology.